September 14, 2021

 Non-Owner Car Insurance policy

-If you are driving other peoples car and concerned that you as the driver are covered, we recommend a non-owners insurance policy.
+If you are driving other people's cars and are concerned that you as the driver are covered, we recommend a non-owners insurance policy.

 This type of policy provides liability coverage in the event you cause bodily injury or property damage.

-Note, this will provide any coverage for the vehicle you are using, it's purely as liability policy.
+Note, this will provide any coverage for the vehicle you are using, it's purely a liability policy.

 If you own a vehicle in your name or would like a non-owner policy quote, click the link below.